read-e/CTF-Writeups/picoCTF-Practice/Power-Cookie/Power-Cookie-Solution.md

 # Power Cookie
 Liam Reidy

+**Instructions:** Can you get the flag?
+Go to this website and see what you can discover.

 On the start page, there is a button that offers you to login as the guest.
 Here's the function that does it:

 ```js